Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both samples are specific to Pizza Margherita, highlighting key ingredients and the role of the crust.
+The clues are specific and distinct, highlighting the colors and cooking method.
 No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer